apixnull/RentEase/backend/ENV_SETUP.md

 ## Generating Secrets

-To generate strong secrets for JWT and Session:
+To generate strong secrets for Session:

 ```bash
 # On Linux/Mac